Independence and strong independence complexes of finite groups: Graphs and invariant properties

-In this section we collect some invariant properties of the (strong) independence complexes of a finite group, in connection to (the complement of) its $1$-skeleton.
-We will build upon ideas from \cite{BP24}, \cite{cpg2}, and \cite{ZBM20}.
-In the following lemma we adopt the notation from \cite{cpg2}, but remark that $\approx$ is denoted $\diamond$ in \cite{BP24}.
-Additionally, for $x$ in a group $G$, we will write
+In this section, we collect a number of results -- mostly from \cite{BP24}, \cite{cpg2}, and \cite{ZBM20} -- that we will employ to determine invariant properties of (strong) independence complexes.
+For $x$ in a group $G$, we write